ksnortum/Tomcat7MavenPluginTester/README.md

 ----------------

 This is a Vaadin webapp, so it has a production mode in web.xml.
-What this is for is to allow a debugger to launch when "?debug" is added to the URL, so in this case, "http://localhost:9090/test-app?debug".
+What this is for is to allow a debugger to launch when `?debug` is added to the URL, so in this case, `http://localhost:9090/test-app?debug`.
 The default production mode is false, that is, unless you specifically set it, you can launch the debugger.

 To set production mode to true (no debugger), you add this to web.xml: